Better-HPC/auto-rest/docs/contributing.md

 ```

 The `mkdocs` utility a static site generator that simplifies building and deploying project documentation.
-The following command will automatically compile the HTML documentation and launch it with a local server.
+Running the following command will automatically compile the HTML documentation and launch it with a local server.

 ```shell
 mkdocs serve